timeoff-management/timeoff-management-application/README.md

 Add custom absence types: Sickness, Maternity, Working from home, Birthday etc. Define if each uses vacation allowance.

+Optionally limit the amount of days employee can take for each Leave type.
+E.g. no more than 10 days of Sick days per year.

 Setup public holidays as well as company specific days off.

 Group employees by departments: bring your organisation structure into, set the supervisor for every department.